eizaguirre/Project-GetData-034/CodeBook.md

 Comments: Mean of the values from the variable tGravityAcc-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeGravityAccelerometerStandardDeviationX
+Variable: TimeGravityAccelerometerStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable tGravityAcc-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###TimeGravityAccelerometerStandardDeviationY
+Variable: TimeGravityAccelerometerStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable tGravityAcc-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###TimeGravityAccelerometerStandardDeviationZ
+Variable: TimeGravityAccelerometerStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable tGravityAcc-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkMeanX
+Variable: TimeBodyAccelerometerJerkMeanX
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-mean()-x aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkMeanY
+Variable: TimeBodyAccelerometerJerkMeanY
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-mean()-y aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkMeanZ
+Variable: TimeBodyAccelerometerJerkMeanZ
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkStandardDeviationX
+Variable: TimeBodyAccelerometerJerkStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkStandardDeviationY
+Variable: TimeBodyAccelerometerJerkStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyAccelerometerJerkStandardDeviationZ
+Variable: TimeBodyAccelerometerJerkStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyAccJerk-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyGyroscopeMeanX